webmastersmith/WGU_Cloud_Computing/CompTIA/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

 | 5G High-band | 25 - 39 GHz   | 10Gbps             |

 - **Multiple input, multiple output (MIMO) and multi-user MIMO (MU-MIMO)**
-  - MIMO: multiple streams send/receive at the same time to one device at a time.
+  - **MIMO**: multiple streams send/receive to many devices, but only one device at a time.
     - multiple antenna's on both client and router.
     - TxR:S // Transmit antennna, Receive Antenna, Max streams.
-  - MU-MIMO: stream to multiple devices at a time.
+  - **MU-MIMO**: multiple user. stream to multiple devices at the same time.

 <!-- # 3.0 Network Operations 16% -->